 When you have been staring flames in the face for days, and living with a bunch of filthy humans, can you still crack a joke?
 Can you walk the fine line between bush scratch and injury, and help a friend when you’d rather be sleeping?
 Can you be fully present and connected, out here in the wild, yet always be looking for more ways to help out your comrades, even when every muscle in your body aches?
 That’s good spirit.
 That’s a positive attitude.
 And THAT – is what you see in the best.

 You need to be able to follow instructions and adapt to changing circumstances.
 This is a crucial part of being in a team, and is critical when you are up against a wall of flame.
 Prove to us you can process our most basic requirement during our Recruitment Process and we will know you are serious about working for Strategic Wildfire.
-To find out how to apply hit the "Contact Us" button below and choose Topic: Employment.
-Briefly describe your reasons for interest in becoming a member of the Strategic Wildfire Team and additional information will be sent to you shortly.
+If you think you’ve got what it takes, head over to the “Apply Now” page to apply.
+Briefly describe your reasons for interest in becoming a member of the Strategic Wildfire team along with your resume and additional information will be sent to you shortly.